 Nibs on outdoors adventures.
-He has grown into a mellow old man, though everytime he gets in the shotgun seat of my subaru, he becomes his old rambunctious puppy self!
+He has grown into a mellow old man, though every time he gets in the shotgun seat of my Subaru, he becomes his old rambunctious puppy self!
 We began at Rainshadow Trail, a short round about trail that shows the layer of mountains with valley's that cut in between.
 We then traveled down to the falls for lunch by the water.
-I kept futon in the back from me and Leon's California road trip.
-We laid in the back of the car, listening to the water flow, observing the natural foliage take over the surrounding hills.
+I kept the futon in the back from when Leon and I road tripped to California.
+We laid in the back of the car, listening to the water flow and observing the natural foliage take over the surrounding hills.

 Yosemite and back.
-We got to grandmas house on Friday evening after work down in Vancouver Washington and the next morning at 5 Am we began our drive down the hwy 101 down the Oregon coast.
+We got to grandmas house on in Vancouver Washington on Friday evening after work and the next morning at 5 Am we began our drive down the hwy 101 along the Oregon coast.

-the radio.
+radio.
 The smooth low tone of the radio host and the fog that hovered over the ocean made for the perfect drive.
 We made a couple of stops along the way to look out at the view. once at Restless Waters Trail, then Yaquina Head Lighthouse, then Face Rock State Beach.
-We then did a big hike over at x and it was incredibly.
+We then did a big hike over in Brooks Oregon and it was incredibly.
 Sometimes it's the journey to the destination and the stops along the way that really make the trip worth while.

 The state has a nice golden haze that I think takes effect the moment you cross state lines.
 The trees certainly held up to their reputation.
 We stuck around the coast, stopped by the entrance shop with large lumberjack statue and went to the Ossagon a 3.6 mile trail.
 We park the card and Leon is ready to nap.
 I lay him in on the futon and tuck him in for the nap.
 I sit and take in the scenic road with the impressively tall old-growth redwoods.
 These tree were too tall for panorama photos.
 When Leon woke up we began our hike felt engulfed by shrubbery.
 We got to see a moose sticking out between the trees.
 We landed on the secluded beach. seeing trees as tall as the coastal mountains. we picnicked blanketed in the hot sand and relaxed to the sounds of crashing waves. looking out and the endless horizon we saw seals stick its head up out of the water spying on us seeing what food it could snag I'm sure.
 Leon loves to put everything in his month so naturally he scarred down a bunch of sand.